mchapman87501/mesa_shape_fingerprinter/README.md

 ## Overview

-This repository will hold all open-source code for the Mesa Analytics shape fingerprinter ca. 2010-2011.
+This repository holds open-source code for the Mesa Analytics shape fingerprinter ca. 2010-2011.

 ## Building